scikit-hep/awkward/docs-src/how-to-math-reducing.md

 import awkward as ak
 ```

-A reducer function is a function that operates on an [ak.Array](https://awkward-array.readthedocs.io/en/latest/_auto/ak.Array.html) reduceing its dimentions in a given axis by applying the function to the [ak.Array](https://awkward-array.readthedocs.io/en/latest/_auto/ak.Array.html) elements along this axis.
+A reducer function is a function that operates on an [ak.Array](https://awkward-array.readthedocs.io/en/latest/_auto/ak.Array.html) reducing its dimentions in a given axis by applying the function to the [ak.Array](https://awkward-array.readthedocs.io/en/latest/_auto/ak.Array.html) elements along this axis.
 By default `axis=None`.
 In this case the reducer function returns a scalar that is calculated over all the elements in the [ak.Array](https://awkward-array.readthedocs.io/en/latest/_auto/ak.Array.html).

 Product reducer
 ---------------